You've done the therapy. You understand your patterns. Now it's time to resolve them, not manage them for another decade.

 1:1 IFS Sessions with Me

-You also receive individual Internal Family Systems sessions with me for expert facilitation, precision guidance, and direct support as your system reorganizes.
-These sessions ensure the work stays clean, contained, and properly integrated.
+You also receive individual Internal Family Systems sessions with me for expert facilitation and precision guidance as your system reorganizes.
+These sessions ensure the work stays calibrated and properly sequenced.

-You receive the complete CPTSD Medicine Healing Protocol, including the printed curriculum mailed to your home.
-You are trained to work directly with your own system.
-Your provider is no longer the limiting factor.
+You receive the complete 464-page CPTSD Medicine Healing Protocol, 10-MoonCycle Edition, mailed to your home.
+This curriculum serves you beyond the Happily Ever After container.
+It trains you to work directly with your own system under all conditions.
+Your provider is no longer the limiting factor, only your devotion.

 Happily Ever After enrolls on the first of each month as space becomes available.
 The container is always in motion.
 When it's full, I maintain a waitlist and offer the next opening as it arises.